EnergAIze/EnergAIze/README.md

 ### How our technology solution can help

-Energize is an AI based solution that can help in better planning to improve access to clean energy
+EnergAIze is an AI based solution that can help in better planning to improve access to clean energy

 ### Our idea